 - A maximum of six hours of direct training may be credited toward service hours.

-- Class of 2015 and onward: Students are required to complete the professionalism and ethics course BEFORE any pro bono activities performed after January 21, 2014 will be eligible towards Pro Bono Society benchmarks.
-In other words, any pro bono hours completed between January 21, 2014 and prior to course completion are ineligible towards Pro Bono Society benchmarks.
-Students will be required to verify they have completed the course on the student time log.
+- Students are required to complete the professionalism and ethics course BEFORE any pro bono activities performed will be eligible towards Pro Bono Society benchmarks.
+Students will be required to verify they have completed the course on the student time log by logging the date it was completed.

 Students are encouraged to request individual advising sessions with Pro Bono Program staff to identify and apply for projects tailored to their interests and to become eligible for recognition for their service.
 Program staff can provide resources for students, including specific information about current pro bono opportunities and contact information for site coordinators.